nkkko/ai-sandbox-demo/README.md

 ## Project Overview

-Welcome to our AI Demo Project, designed to showcase the integration and application of AI technologies in Python using Codeanywhere as a sandbox environment.
-This project demonstrates the use of OpenAI's API and ChromaDB to fetch, store, and search web content effectively.
+Welcome to our AI Demo Project, showcasing the integration and application of AI technologies in Python with Codeanywhere.
+This project now includes features for generating articles using OpenAI's API, along with existing functionality for fetching, storing, and searching web content using ChromaDB.

 ### Main Features:
 - **Sitemap Fetching and Parsing**: Automates the process of fetching sitemap XML from websites and parsing it to extract URLs.
 - **Content Extraction and Storage**: Retrieves and stores web page content in ChromaDB, a versatile database system.
 - **AI-Powered Search**: Employs OpenAI's embedding functions for efficient and intelligent content search within ChromaDB.
+- **Article Generation**: Generates articles based on user prompts and search terms, utilizing OpenAI's GPT-4 model.

 ## Getting Started